wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 const { id } = event.currentTarget;
 ```

-That is because instead of saving the varaiable the same as the property on something, you can destructure it to create an `id` variable from that thing.
+That is because instead of saving the variable the same as the property on something, you can destructure it to create an `id` variable from that thing.

 That is handy if you ever want to pull other properties like an `alt` or a `src`.